angelocarasig/Scrabble/README.md

     - reformatted board print functions to loops
     - added game bingo function
     - added game checkgameconditions to check if a player has won
+    - Code now saves current player's turn at the end of the file
+    - Reading file now loads from the given player's turn

 ***